haltablizo/1st-qtr-project-proposal/README.md

 Blog - The webpage that has my daily/weekly/monthly/consistent life updates.

-Arts - My art portfolio and artists that i look up to and take inspiration.
+Arts - Stuff art related with two subpages: My art portfolio and artists that i look up to and take inspiration.

-Gaming - My favorite indie/RPG games, as well as my progress in multiplayer games such as CODM, Tetr.io, Hordes.io, etc.
+Gaming - Stuff game related with two subpages: My favorite indie/RPG games, as well as my fave multiplayer games such as CODM, Tetr.io, Hordes.io, etc.

+Total of 6 webpages excluding the homepage. :)